James-H007/Brrr/User_Stories.md

             * So I can create more BrrrPosts in this new blog or have different blogs for different purposes

 ### Viewing BrrrBlogs
+* As a logged in user, I want to view other blogs.
+    * When I'm on the `/explore` or `:blog_title` page:
+        * I can view other blogs and their contents
+            * So I can see other blogs and see their memes

 * As a logged in user, I want to be able to view all my blogs.
     * When I'm on the `/blogs` page:
         * I can view all my Blogs that I have created and see the follower count of each blog.
             * So I can see how many of my friends follow me and have different niches of blogs
+    * When I'm on the `/blogs/:id` page:
+        * I can view that specific blog with that specific id
+            * So I can follow the blog or look through their posts
+            * It will redirect me to `/:blog_title`

 ### Updating BrrrBlogs
 * As a logged in user, I want to be able to edit my BrrBlogs by clicking an Edit button associated with the BrrrBlog anywhere that BrrrBlog appears.